atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 As to Mrs. Selby, she was by no means like her daughters, with regard to their wishes to imitate their new acquaintance: she returned, indeed, with a strong aversion to everything she met with at home, and with a superlative contempt for her husband;; she believed -- for the Lumleys, while they won her money, were particularly civil to her -- that she made as good a figure  as Lady Lumley herself did, if not a better one: and with respect to her dress and her house, she was determined to make them both as like the above-mentioned lady’s as possible.
 The Miss
 [54]
-Selbys, following so excellent an example, resolved upon a very close imitai i tion of the Mist Lumleys, whom they till' looked upon as the very quintessence of
-(■ I H;
-; i,.
-il! everything that was genteel and polite,
-II At the lame time, like true femsiles, they allowed themselves to be far shpe p rior in their perlbns to their young I neighbours.
-They imagined, therefore,
-LI that by making a Similar appearance in
-I dress, Sec.
-Sec.
-Sec. they should infill nitely surpass them.
-However, as they M
-II had not an allowance Sufficient to enable id ^ '
-II them to purchase just what new orna
-I ments they pleased, and as they could
-I not, indeed --had they been sh enabled, il --procure them, the next town being
-LI Several miles from them, and not a fa
-|| one --they could only, in fb ob
-sture a part of the country, give their
-1 ' ( - ■■
-things the true London air, by n§w make
-LI *
-m2
-o 4 I i
-Off.. il t it <
-I II Id I
-ii 1 'I
-: ili!;
-ist: :
-1
-III ^
-diiu ■
-.
-55
-1
-I
-ing them. resolved to appear as politely dressed as the miss Lumleys, they prepared to imitate them with all pos fible expedition; and therefore could Say but little that night.
-So much was their, attention taken up about an affair to them, at that moment, of the greatest importance.
-Mr. Selby, who was very fond of his daughters, wanted to hear them chat and laugh as usual; and finding them loth to enter into conversation, told them that he was afraid they did not like their visit, though they had made a very
-0
-long one.
-Mrs. Selby answered for them, that nothing could have been more to their taste, and that she had never passed So agreeable an evening ig her life.
-She, D 4 ' Secretly,
-:
-nliniil:
-1 II II i
-! i;
-tiiii■ i 'I
-iiilj .fi ■
-f
-J J || I. ^ ^
-lilis ■ ss6 ..
-Ipjt: III i
-• f: 1;; ^;
-lip secretly, however, lamented the lost of i; her money; yet, upon second thoughts,, list comforted herself with the knowledge q jtst III O
-!?•?•; i u;.
-il;; : she had gained.
-She pleased herself list; with thinkins: that she had lost her mo pjiipiij.
-III ney in the genteelest company in the j; • 1 I; i j t ilii! world, but laid not a word of her lost lllj ings to Mr. Selby : she deemed it most
-III prudent to keep them concealed, from ill! him, and as he had no shfpicions about
-II |! ' f.
-jj||j them, he was happy from his ignorance.
-Ill The wisest of Kings informs us, that if ^
-III he who increaseth knowledge,, increast i • • •
-I eth forrovrand it is very certain,
-I i that if Mr. Selby had known what his
-I wife then conceded from him, he would have been Sorry for the communication,.
-I Mr. Selby, not being able to get any j j j!
-I ^, lib intelligence that evening of what had
-Ijll ' passed
-Km
-iii' ';

-passed at Lumley place, contented himself With telling,. imrs.
-Selby and his daughters, that they were all. returned, very grave from their visit..
-Mrs. Selby took him up immediately,, and quite in a laconic manner. ft
-People of fashion, !* Said she, are not always laughing, and making a noise, whatever may think --For. my part' --I know better."
-\
-Mr. Selby bore this reproof with wonderful patience; and then turning, to his eldest, daughter,, Said --Why,. child,, you look like a, Friezeland hen:, your hair is curled’ So much,, that it is quite unnatural; Polly." — laying.his finger on one of her curls.. r
-I
-D 5 Law,.
-/
-*»
-_ ^
-S
-II 1 If (
-f L ‘
-: i: I
-te s Isti;;!
-'I. !ll X
-:; II i
-ml.
-; M ■'
-in.. .
-JS|4 ^
-ifs Law! papa!" replied she, all i;;; I i; : i; | people of fashion wear it fo; and you
-‘I I; LI
-M will abiblutely spoil it, if you touch
-II LII * it.
-Besides, I hate to be called Folly." i
-Ho !i '• i
-*!^ i; f
-III This speech rnade him somewhat iiiiijii ^
-III angry..
-M!
-LI ".,
-hi L
-111 -
-ill
-ill • ■ I desire to hear' no more about
-Ijl people of st fashion, " answered he —
-III Do you wants to be (Called out of your y namei" ^ ff ' - • il'
-(i: i
-111!
-Ui ■
-! i ‘‘ I do shot know, indeed, " lard she, •
-■■ 'j
-jjlj with an affected kind of pertnest; but
-I I think Polly has a very vulgar
-1st j - ■ '
-|>| found, and I wish my name was any
-LI thing elfo."
-hi' ' ^
-!
-il iii
-j
-I III Indeed !" replied the old gentle llip shan, looking earnestly at her --What
-II. have
-i LI
-Ml
-1 II .'n
-» T
-I
-t
-i
-.
-59
-" have you brought this, whim from Sir thomas’s ^ Though I fuppose he calls his daughter Poll, or Polly, if she was christened Mary."
-V
-The miss Lumleys have no such common names, " Said miss Selby: Sir Thomas, generally calls them Charlotte and Harriot; atia Jucb names are fo genteel, fo fashionable, that one should be glad to be .called by them from morning tonight." ‘ ft ' i
-Really! " answered Mr. Selby: why the girl’s head is quite turned 7» If this is going to See people of fashion, as you call them, I shall de
-9
-fire you to stay at home for the future." ft
-K ' *
-9. *• 0 i
-D 6 Then
-•14
-nq hi
-, i! i! iilllll
-list
-i; ti.' !i /
-iiiijii!!!
-it' i
-hi.
-|l|j 6o .
-♦ LI I!
-I
-I i! if i
-1 Nf I 5 ^
-llfl Then turning to his wife, he added. ni still: ir; t ^ T
+Selbys, following so excellent an example, resolved upon a very close imitation of the Miss Lumleys, whom they till looked upon as the very quintessence of everything that was genteel and polite.
+At the same time, like true females, they allowed themselves to be far superior in their persons to their young neighbours.
+They imagined, therefore, that by making asSimilar appearance in dress,  &c. &c. &c. they should infinitely surpass them.
+However, as they had not an allowance sufficient to enable them to purchase just what new ornaments they pleased, and as they could not, indeed -- had they been so enabled, -- procure them, the next town being several miles from them, and not a fashionable one -- they could only, in so obscure a part of the country, give their things the true London air, by new-
+[55]
+making them.
+Resolved to appear as politely dressed as the Miss Lumleys, they prepared to *imitate* them with all possible expedition; and therefore could say but little that night.
+So much was their, attention taken up about an affair to them, at that *moment*, of the greatest importance.

+Mr. Selby, who was very fond of his daughters, wanted to hear them chat and laugh as usual; and finding them loth to enter into conversation, told them that he was afraid they did not like their visit, though they had made a very long one.

+Mrs. Selby answered for them, that nothing could have been more to their taste, and that she had never passed so agreeable an evening in her life.
+She, [56] secretly, however, lamented the lost of her money; yet, upon second thoughts, comforted herself with the knowledge she had gained.
+She pleased herself with thinking that she had lost her money in the genteelest company in the world, but laid not a word of her losing to Mr. Selby: she deemed it most prudent to keep *them* concealed, from him, and as he had no suspicions about them, he was happy from his ignorance.
+The wisest of Kings informs us, that "he who increaseth knowledge, increasteth sorrow;" and it is very certain, that if Mr. Selby had *known* what his wife then conceded from him, he would have been sorry for the communication.

+Mr. Selby, not being able to get any intelligence that evening of what had [57] passed at Lumley place, contented himself With telling Mrs. Selby and his daughters, that they were all returned, very grave from their visit.

+Mrs. Selby took him up immediately, and quite in a laconic manner.

+"People of fashion," said she, "are not always laughing, and making a noise, whatever *you* may think -- For *my* part -- I know better."

+Mr. Selby bore this reproof with wonderful patience; and then turning, to his eldest, daughter, said -- "Why, child, you look like a, Friezeland hen: your hair is curled so much, that it is quite unnatural; Polly." -- Laying.his finger on one of her curls.

+[58]
+"Law! papa!" replied she, "all people of fashion wear it so; and you will absolutely spoil it, if you touch it.
+Besides, I hate to be called Polly."

+This speech made him somewhat angry.

+"I desire to hear no more about people of st fashion," answered he -- "Do you wants to be called out of your name?"

+"I do not know, indeed," said she, with an affected kind of pertness; "but I think Polly has a very vulgar found, and I wish my name was anything else."

+"Indeed!" replied the old gentleman, looking earnestly at her -- "What [59] have you brought *this* whim from Sir Thomas’s?
+Though I suppose *he* calls *his* daughter Poll, or Polly, if she was christened Mary."

+"The Miss Lumleys have no such common names," said miss Selby: "Sir Thomas, generally calls them Charlotte and Harriot; and *such* names are so genteel, so fashionable, that one should be glad to be called by them from morning tonight."

+"Really!" answered Mr. Selby: "why the girl’s head is quite turned -- If this is going to see people of fashion, as you call them, I shall desire you to stay at home for the future."

+[60]
+Then turning to his wife, he added. ni still: ir; t ^ T
 I i I j II j
 ilillil ’ You know I was always very much i|j|| against this visit, Mrs. Selby --(for I